Blocking ads removes funding from us!

 Once you've unboxed the smartphone itself, a plastic case, the Warp Charger and a USB-C cable, you can actually get started.
 Thankfully, OnePlus also gave me the new one Warp Charge Wireless included.
 We'll come back to this later, however.
 The case mentioned above doesn't necessarily feel valuable, but does its job well, namely to protect the cell phone from dents and scratches.
 An included sandstone case would have been awesome when I think back to the OnePlus One, which had the sandstone directly on the back.
 I thought that was really cool.
 If you need such a cover, you can use the OnePlus website reorder.

-In terms of design, they did more right this time than they did with the OnePlus 7T Pro.
-You can finally use it with one hand again (at least I can) and it doesn't feel so clunky anymore.
-In addition, the pop-up camera has been removed, which has been replaced by a "hole punch" in the top left of the display.
-In my opinion the best solution - a notch and all other fantasies of fold-out cameras are tinkering.
-You can't complain about the workmanship either, everything is tight and the buttons have a good pressure point.
-Only the case is a bit too loose at the edges for me, so that you don't always hit the buttons right away, but sometimes slip a bit.
+The design has been improved more than with the OnePlus 7T Pro.
+You can finally use it with one hand again (at least I can) and it doesn't look so bulky anymore.
+The pop-up camera has also been removed and replaced by a "hole punch" in the top left of the display.
+In my opinion, the best solution - a notch and all other fantasies of fold-out cameras are just tinkering.
+There's nothing to complain about in terms of workmanship either, everything is firmly in place and the buttons have a good pressure point.
+The only thing is that the cover is a bit too loose on the edges for me, so you don't always hit the buttons straight away and sometimes they slip a bit.

 Better than a pop-up camera or a notch: the “hole punch”.
 (Image: © 2020 TechnikNews)

-With the OnePlus 8 Pro a new vibration motor has also been installed, which finally gives good, haptic feedback.
-It clatters a bit, but is no longer extremely loud, as was often the case in the past.
+The OnePlus 8 Pro also comes with a new vibration motor, which finally provides good haptic feedback.
+It does clatter a bit, but it is no longer extremely loud, as was often the case in the past.

 OxygenOS and performance: lightning fast

-Also with the OnePlus 8 Pro once again a smartphone is delivered, which can probably be assigned as the currently fastest Android smartphone.
-Although OxygenOS is not a stock Android, it has been polished with useful and useful functions.
-For the first time, there is now a menu item "Customization" in the settings, where the entire software design can be adjusted at a glance.
-By the way, there is also the dark mode (under "Tint" > "Dark"), which I was looking for a long time at the beginning.
+The OnePlus 8 Pro is once again a smartphone that can probably be classified as the fastest Android smartphone currently available.
+OxygenOS is not stock Android, but it has been improved with useful and useful functions.
+For the first time, there is now a "Customization" menu item in the settings, where the entire software design can be set at a glance.
+Incidentally, this is also where you will find the dark mode (under "Tint" > "Dark"), which I initially looked for for a long time.

-The 12 GB of working memory is also noticeable in the fluidity of the system - almost all apps of a day remain in the working memory and do not have to be reloaded when opened.
-This year, the display also makes a significant contribution to performance - with the OnePlus 8 Pro upgraded from 90Hz to 120Hz.
-I've never noticed the difference as clearly as I do now.
-At the Proprocessor is based on the Snapdragon 865, which also supports 5G.
-An Adreno 650 is installed as the graphics unit.
+The 12 GB RAM also makes a difference in the fluidity of the system - almost all of the apps of a day remain in the RAM and do not have to be reloaded when opened.
+The display also makes a significant contribution to performance this year - the OnePlus 8 Pro has been upgraded from 90Hz to 120Hz.
+I have never noticed the difference as clearly as I do now.
+The processor is the Snapdragon 865, which also supports 5G.
+The graphics unit is an Adreno 650.

 With the OnePlus 8 Pro you can see through everything

-You can certainly remember the numerous videos that made the OnePlus 8 Pro went viral with its infrared camera sensor.
-Some have claimed the smartphone is the ultimate nude scanner and X-Ray is now obsolete.
-That's rubbish.
-With the OnePlus 8 Pro You can neither see through people nor read unopened letters (which is also a punishable offense) or see through walls.
-The feature is hidden under the name "Photochrome" in the filters in the camera, but is now being gradually deactivated again due to the panic of some people.
+You can probably remember the numerous videos that made the OnePlus 8 Pro go viral with its infrared camera sensor.
+Some people claimed that the smartphone was the ultimate nude scanner and that X-Ray was no longer needed.
+What nonsense.
+You can't see through people with the OnePlus 8 Pro, nor can you read unopened letters (which is also a criminal offense) or see through walls.
+The feature is hidden under the name "Photochrome" in the filters in the camera, but is now being gradually deactivated due to some people's panic.

-No, the OnePlus 8 Pro is not a body scanner, but sees through infrared-permeable objects.
+No, the OnePlus 8 Pro is not a nude scanner, but can see through infrared-permeable objects.
 (Image: © 2020 TechnikNews)

 It works by remote control or looking through some objects, but only if they have an infrared transparent housing.
 This is of course the case with many remote controls, which is why it works particularly well there.
 The 1st generation Apple TV also had such a permeable housing, which is why it worked there too.
 So do not panic, the feature does not break into your privacy and cannot screen you.
 You don't have to walk through your apartment either, there won't be many objects that you can x-ray.